triton-inference-server/server/docs/model_configuration.rst

 <nvidia::inferenceserver::ModelConfig::cc_model_filenames>`, and
 :cpp:var:`tags <nvidia::inferenceserver::ModelConfig::tags>`.

 When serving a classification model, keep in mind that :cpp:var:`label_filename
-<nvidia::inferenceserver::ModelOutput::label_filename>` can not be automatically
+<nvidia::inferenceserver::ModelOutput::label_filename>` cannot be
-derived.
+automatically derived.
 You will need to either create a **config.pbtxt** file specifying all required :cpp:var:`output<nvidia::inferenceserver::ModelOutput>` along with the :cpp:var:`label_filename<nvidia::inferenceserver::ModelOutput::label_filename>`, or handle the mapping from model output to label in the client code directly.

 .. _section-datatypes:

 Datatypes
 ---------

-The following table shows the tensor datatypes supported by the Triton Inference Server.
+The following table shows the tensor datatypes supported by Triton.
 The first column shows the name of the datatype as it appears in the model configuration file.
-The other columns show the corresponding datatype for the model frameworks supported by the server and for the Python numpy library.
-If a model framework does not have an entry for a given datatype, then the inference server does not support that datatype for that model.
+The other columns show the corresponding datatype for the model frameworks and for the Python numpy library.
+If a model framework does not have an entry for a given datatype, then Triton does not support that datatype for that model.

 +--------------+--------------+--------------+--------------+--------------+---------+--------------+
 |Type          |TensorRT      |TensorFlow    |Caffe2        |ONNX Runtime  |PyTorch  |NumPy         |